kaliczp/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-This is a test repository for the Data Scientist's Toolbox
+This is a test repository for the Data Scientist's Toolbox.

+I hope this repo is acceptable for the grading process.